-Students who become sick at school should report to the nurses office.
-In the event of an emergency, health services staff will notify parents or guardians and follow school health plans.
-The health office staff will arrange for students who get sick at school to go home early.
+Students who become sick at school should [insert the procedure here].
+In the event of an emergency, [specify procedures here].
+The [insert position title here] will arrange for students who get sick at school to go home early.

-A parent/guardian should notify the school if his/her child is unable to attend school because of illness, by calling the attendance line.
+A parent/guardian should notify the school if his/her child is unable to attend school because of illness.
+[Insert here the position title and contact information for the person who oversees attendance or a cross-reference to the absence reporting procedures.]